Larries: Content

-The core evidence of the conspiracy is often introduced through video clips that frame brief glances, touches, or other mundane interpersonal interactions as romantic gestures.
+Larries believe that Tomlinson and Styles are or were in a romantic relationship.
+The core evidence cited by proponents of the conspiracy typically consists of video clips that they interpret as showing romantic gestures, such as glances, touches, or other interpersonal interactions.
 These videos, sometimes turned into gifs on platforms like Tumblr or gathered into compilations on platforms like YouTube, make an impact on the viewer through repetition.
-For example, a hug between Styles and Tomlinson became a "prized Larry Stylinson moment" by the way fans shared differently angled photographs of the moment, including it as a highlight in videos, and used it as inspiration for fan art and fan fiction.
+A hug between Styles and Tomlinson at a 2015 concert became a "prized Larry Stylinson moment" by the way fans shared differently angled photographs of the moment, including it as a highlight in videos, and used it as inspiration for fan art and fan fiction.
+Other beliefs include that Tomlinson and Styles are closeted mainly because of their management company, Modest Management, who controlled their social media.
+In this narrative, Modest promoted masculine pictures of the pair, made Styles the "womanizer", contractually forbade the pair from being out as gay, and provided both men with fake girlfriends.

-People who become intrigued by the conspiracy may be directed to more detailed written content, which ranges from day-by-day timelines of their relationship to intricate explanations of the babygate theory.
+People who become intrigued by the conspiracy may be directed to more detailed written content, which ranges from day-by-day timelines of their relationship to intricate explanations of the Babygate theory.
 Many accounts that update on One Direction, Styles, and Tomlinson are run by Larries who will only post content that aligns with the conspiracy, and new Larries are encouraged to only follow them.
+Proponents have used the hashtag #LarryIsReal.

-One former Larrie, when interviewed about this type of censorship, reported that accounts "wouldn't reblog updates or photos about 'beard' relationships" and that Styles' many gay friends were also ignored by these accounts because "it didn't fit a narrative of him as an oppressed gay man."As of 2020, Larry Stylinson is the most reblogged ship on Tumblr.
+One former Larry, when interviewed about this type of content filtering, reported that accounts "wouldn't reblog updates or photos about 'beard' relationships" and that Styles' many gay friends were also ignored by these accounts because "it didn't fit a narrative of him as an oppressed gay man."As of 2020, Larry Stylinson was the most reblogged ship on Tumblr.

-Erotic slash fiction with Larry exists, as do other forms of fan art, including "femslash", which depicts Larry as loving girls.
+Erotic slash fiction featuring Larry exists, as do other forms of fan art, including femslash, which depicts Larry as lesbians.
 Artist Owen G Parry made several Larry-themed artworks that were displayed in a 2016 London exhibition.
-Parry says that Larry shipping can be "a safe place to test out your sexuality, a fantasy space" for many young fans.
-Tomlinson said of Larry fanfiction in 2022 that "It's weird, all that shit but there's not much you can do about it.
-I’d rather they didn't, but it is what it is, I won't be watching."
+Parry has said that Larry shipping can be "a safe place to test out your sexuality, a fantasy space" for many young fans.
+Tomlinson said of online Larry fan fiction in 2022 that "It's weird, all that shit but there's not much you can do about it.
+I'd rather they didn't, but it is what it is, I won't be watching."